James Alvin Palmer

 "Jim had one of the most beautiful deliveries I've ever seen.
 It was almost like watching ballet." - Ray Miller, former Orioles pitching coach

 In the year that Mike Flanagan won the Cy Young Award, someone asked him about another Baltimore pitcher, Jim Palmer, who had earned the same honor years earlier: "Yeah, Palmer is Cy Old," Flanagan replied, without cracking a smile.

 Right-hander Jim Palmer spent his entire career with the Baltimore Orioles and was arguably the best pitcher of the 1970s.
-He won Cy Young Awards in 1973, 1975 and 1976 and won 20 games eight times.
+He won three Cy Young Awards (1973, 1975, and 1976), was named to six All-Star Games, and won 20 games eight times.
 In 1983, he notched a final World Series win for the Orioles, but the next season, his ERA was over 9.00 and he was released.
 He attempted a comeback in 1991, after he had been inducted in the Hall of Fame, but it fizzled out in spring training.

 He was elected to the Baseball Hall of Fame on January 9, 1990 by the Baseball Writers Association of America.
 His #22 was retired by the Orioles in 1985, a year before he was inducted into the team's Hall of Fame alongside teammate Ken Singleton.
 In 2012, the Orioles unveiled a statue of his outside Oriole Park at Camden Yards, where his likeness joined that of other franchise greats, including manager Earl Weaver.
 Since his playing career ended, he has remained in the Oriole family, working as a television broadcaster for the team.